- Irritable Bowelius Cesear — His Roman Name

 Comedy is important in our family.
 Our personal currency increases when we make each other laugh.
 My brother is great at physical humor, my three nieces are sarcastic and ironic to perfection.
 My nephews make clever observational humor, and my kids crack me up on a daily basis without even trying.
 We don’t make jokes that are mean spirited or insulting.
 Nobody gets their feelings hurt or is put on the defensive.
 We are mostly self-deprecating or point out daily absurdities.
 I think it takes a certain amount of intelligence and self-esteem to be funny, and the ability to slip into the third person.
 Plus we are excellent laughers.
 I absolutely love being around my siblings and their families.

 My mother wasn’t funny, though.
 At least I don’t remember her that way.
 She rarely cracked jokes or found things ironic.
-She was beautiful, so her personal currency was her looks and assertiveness.
+She was beautiful, so her personal currency were her looks and assertiveness.
 But, boy oh boy, could my father make her laugh.
 She burst out a belly laugh if my father tripped, she smiled and rolled her eyes at his corny puns, but the best part was he could make her laugh when she didn’t want to.
 One time, my mother was arrested (for disrespecting an officer and then resisting arrest, which she totally did) and my father went to the station to get her.
 He approached the cell, and with the protection of her behind bars said, “Again, Elaine?”
 (He would never have said this if she was within swinging range.)
 Only my dad could come up with a punchline this brilliant at a moment like this.
 My mother couldn’t help but laugh.

 My father was lean and fit from years of doing his own yard work.
 His eyes reflected his mischievousness.
 He seemed like he was up to something.
 He exuded cool.
 But he wasn’t classically handsome.
 He looked like Larry Fine when The Stooge wasn’t in character, or maybe a version of Bob Uecker.
 He’d say about himself, “If you’re going to have a nose, it should be a big one.”
 When I was a teenager I didn’t understand why my mother, who looked like Natalie Wood and could have married anyone, chose my dad.